jarpatus/docker-octocam/README.md

 ```

 Exact ffmpeg arguments can be fine tuned but these seemed to work with older C920 and Chrome and Firefox.

+## Devices
+Audio and video device files must be made available for the container, typically /dev/snd and /dev/video0 or /dev/video1.
+Container drops root privileges but adds user to audio and video groups so make sure your device files can be accessed by those groups.

+## Tmpfs
+You absolutely do want to mount tmpfs as /www as in example so that HLS stream files are kept in memory only and won't be written to disk.

+## Volumes
+If you want to start and stop stream externally then you may want to mount some folder on your host to /run/supervisor as unix socket allowing to control ffmpeg and httpd will be created there.
+Running the stream only when needed may be good idea to save some resources especially if transcoding has to be used (it is also possible to start and stop container from OctoPrint but I don't like giving full access to docker to any container).

 # Accessing the stream
 Video stram can be accessed from port 8080 under STREAM_DIR i.e. http://octocam.example:8080/stream .
 Index file will just show stream in HTML5 canvas (using hls.js if needed).
 Actual stream can be accessed from file stream.m3u8 e.g. http://octocam.example:8080/stream/stream.m3u8 (shuold just work with octoprint).